A direct controlled-phase gate between microwave photons

 \subsection{Coupler flux delivery}

-Introducing magnetic flux while preserving the coherence of a superconducting cavity is highly non-trivial~\cite{valadares2024demand}.
+Introducing magnetic flux while preserving the coherence of the cavities in a superconducting package is a challenging task~\cite{valadares2024demand}.
 Here, we follow the approach in~\cite{chapman2023high}, where an on-chip superconducting pick-up loop~\cite{zimmerman1971sensitivity} transfers flux from a nearby magnetic coil to the SQUID.
 The loop works as a transformer, where the magnetic flux originating from a small superconducting coil threads the pick-up loop, inducing a screening current which then biases the SQUID loop.

 The magnetic coil generating the initial magnetic field consists of $\mathord{\sim}$\,500 turns of NbTi superconducting wire (SC-54S43-0.178\,mm wire from Supercon) coiled around an OFHC copper spool of 1\,cm length and 4.5\,mm diameter.
 The terminals of the coil are soldered to the DC lines at the mixing chamber (MXC) stage of the dilution refrigerator.
 The spool is thermally anchored to the lid of the cavities, which is also made of OFHC copper, and is thermally anchored directly to the MXC stage using a copper braid.
 We observed a maximum MXC stage temperature of 26\,mK when passing a current of 60\,mA.